Dream Wife announce second album and share new single 'Sports'

 After The Rain

-The band are also expected to hit this summer’s festival season, with an appearance at London’s inaugural Wide Awake among others already scheduled.
+Dream Wife are expected to hit this summer’s festival season, with an appearance at London’s inaugural Wide Awake and more already scheduled.
 You can see the current list of shows below.

 28 Mar – Bristol, UK: Ritual Union